Tatoeba/tatoeba2/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+**Title**
-A clear and concise description of what the bug is.
+For the title, please write a clear and concise description of what the bug is.
 *Example: I cannot add a tag when clicking on its name.*

 **To Reproduce**